Xonshiz/Hulusubs_dl/ReadMe.md

 ## Usage
 Using this tool can be a little tricky for some people at first, but it's pretty much straightforward.
 Try to follow along.
-Make sure you've gone through #Prerequisites and have proper version downloaded and installed on your system from the #Installation section.
+Make sure you've gone through [`#Prerequisites`](#prerequisite) and have proper version downloaded and installed on your system from the #Installation section.

 ## Things To Remember
 - You should renew your cookie value from time to time.
 These cookies expire after some time.
 So, if you're not able to log in or get the subtitles, try to renew your cookies.
-Renew cookies meaning, do the steps of #GetHuluCookies again.
+Renew cookies meaning, do the steps of [`#How To Find Hulu Cookie`](#how-to-find-hulu-cookie) again.
 - If the tool isn't working, always try to download the latest release and then try again.
 If it still fails, open an issue here.
 - Account COOKIES is sensitive data.
 Never share/post them anywhere.